web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/define.md

 ### process.env Injection

-When using `source.define` or `source.globalVars`, please avoid injecting the entire `process.env` object, e.g. the following usage is not recommended:
+When using `source.define`, please avoid injecting the entire `process.env` object, e.g. the following usage is not recommended:

 ```js
 export default {